sushmaakoju/study-work-reports/README.md

 - what does it really mean to suggest emergent capabilities under consciousness??
 - what is the intersection of emergent capabilities, logical reasoning, and consciousness??
 - what are the representational, cognitive aspects that define "correct" working of the LLMs as AI systems?

-Lastly if you are "inspired" from my works, do not hesitate to reference this resource when you refer this source.